 Celestial’s mother was initially her father’s mistress.
-They got married after she got pregnant but their marriage has been stRoyg for over 30 years.
+They got married after she got pregnant, but their marriage has been strong for over 30 years.
 Mr. Davenport is rich from having developed a patent for preventing orange juice from separating quickly; Mrs. Davenport works in education.

 Andre and Celestial

 Celestial and Andre met again years later in Atlanta, at a restaurant where Celestial worked.
 Celestial was an artist who made dolls, and Roy had a promising career.
 When they got married, Roy was ready to have a baby right away, but Celestial wanted to wait.
-She announced that they could start a their family their one year anniversary, but then she found another woman’s business card with what she assumed was a hotel room number and that shut down the conversation.
+She announced that they could start a family on their one-year anniversary, but then she found another woman’s business card with what she assumed was a hotel room number, and that shut down the conversation.

 The next day, as Roy and Celestial were having breakfast, the police came for Roy.
 The old lady from the night before had been raped and accused Roy of the crime.